 You also may provide data to be published or displayed (hereinafter, "posted") on public areas of the Website or transmitted to other users of the Website or third parties (collectively, "User Content").
 Your User Content is posted on the Website and transmitted to others at your own risk.
-Although we limit access to certain pages and you may set certain privacy settings for such data by signing in to your account profile, no security measures are perfect or impenetrable.
-Additionally, we cannot control the actions of other users of the Website with whom you may choose to share your User Content.
+We limit access to certain pages and you may set certain privacy settings for this data from your account profile.
+However, we cannot control the actions of other Website users with whom you may choose to share your User Content.

 Usage Details, IP Addresses, Cookies, and Other Technologies

 As you navigate through and interact with our Website, we may automatically collect certain data about your equipment, browsing actions, and patterns, including: